bitdabbler/tinyauth/README.md

 `tinyauth` is intended to provide a simple, **minimalist**, token-based authentication.

-WIth token-based authentication, there is a fundamental tradeoff we have to make.
-If we have high trust, then we can reduce the load on the database by authenticating the user with just the state in the cryptographically secure session token.
+With token-based authentication, there is a fundamental tradeoff between how much we trust our users and how much load we put on our datastore.
+If we have high trust, we can reduce the load on our datastore by authenticating the user with state stored in a cryptographically secure session token.
 But, the longer the trust window is, the longer a session will remain valid even after we "inactivate" a user in our database.
-If we have zero trust, then we can check the DB to see if the user is still valid on every single request (effectively equivalent to simply storing sessions in the DB).
+At the extreme where we have zero trust, we can check the datastore to re-verify the user on every request, making it similar to simply storing sessions in the datastore, in terms of how many times we call the datastore.

-`tinyauth` allows you to manage this trade off using 3 levers. `MaxTrustsSecs` determines the longest amount of time (in seconds) between database checks. `MaxStaleSecs` determines the longest period that a token can remain valid without it being actively used.
-Finally, `MaxTokenSecs` determines the longest possible time a session can remain active before a user must login again.
+`tinyauth` allows you to manage this trade off using 3 levers:

+- `MaxTrustsSecs` - the longest period between database checks
+- `MaxStaleSecs` - the longest period a token can remain valid without being actively used
+- `MaxTokenSecs` - the longest period a session can remain valid regardless of activity

+`MaxTrustSecs` can be kept short, for high security without noticeably affecting users.
+The default is 10 minutes.
+At the end of `MaxTrustSecs`, `tinyauth` will check the datastore to ensure the user is still valid, then refresh the token transparently, all without bothering the user.
+That transparent refresh happens as long as (a) the user has been active within the last `MaxStaleSecs`, and (b) the last time the user logged in was within the last `MaxTokenSecs`.

 If you use `tinyauth` middleware, it handles all of the token maintenance.

-Note, `MaxTrustSecs` can be kept quite short (the default is 10 minutes), without annoying users too much.
-As long as the token is not stale and the session is not too old, the token will refresh itself transparently after checking the database, without bothering the user.

-The middleware (and stock login/logout handlers) follow the standard library APIs for request handling, so they will work directly with the standard library, as well as compatible frameworks like Chi and Goji.
-It should generally be straightforward if you want to use the `Guard` as your auth state coordinator and write different middleware for other routing frameworks.
+The middleware, as well as the stock login and logout handlers, follow the standard library APIs for request handling.
+They will work directly with the standard library and all frameworks with compatible APIs, like Chi and Goji.

-Finally, `tinyauth` doesn't use JWTs, or in this case, JWEs, because we want to expose only the APIs required for our narrow design goals (secure, and minimalist).
-We avoid the risk of using unsafe algorithms, and we throw out unnecessary default fields in JWT (and Paseto). `tinyauth` really is intentionally minimalist.
-We understand that there are many unsupported use cases, like those that require tokens that client can see (but not modify) because they are signed, but not encrypted.
+If you want to write different middleware for other routing frameworks, it should be straightforward to integrate `tiny.Guard` as the auth state coordinator.

 ## Usage

-To create a guard, which will work as the auth state manager for your middleware, you'll need 3 things:
+To create a `tinyauth.Guard`, which will work as the auth state coordinator for your middleware, we need 3 things:

-1. a pointer to any custom "user" type (e.g. `*Employee`), which only needs to implement the one function in the `Authable` interface:
+1. a pointer to any custom user type (e.g. `*Employee`), which only needs to implement the single method `Authable` interface:
     - `GetID()` - returns the user's unique identifier
-2. a `*tinycrypto.Keyset`, to manage encryption transparently
+2. a `*tinycrypto.Keyset`, to manage encryption transparently, including key rotation
-3. a `tinyauth.Repo`, which is used for state persistence; it includes
+3. a `tinyauth.Repo` implemention, used for state persistence:
     - `GetAuthable()` - fetch a user by ID
     - `BlacklistSession()` - register a sessionID in the blacklist table, to prevent auto-refreshing a dead session after logout
     - `CheckSessionBlacklist()` - check if a sessionID is in the blacklist

+To create a `tinyauth.Guard`:

 ```go
 guard := tinyauth.Guard(app.authKeyset, app.db, new(Employee))
 router.Use(guard.Middleware)
 ```

+## Limitations / Design Decisions

+`tinyauth` does not use JWTs, or in this case, JWEs.
+We expose only the APIs required for our narrow design goals, keeping things secure but minimalist.
+We avoid the risk of using unsafe algorithms, and the overhead of unneeded default fields in JWT (and Paseto).
+There are many unsupported use cases, like those that need tokens the client can inspect but not modify (i.e. signed, but not encrypted).